TrebledJ/trebledj.github.io/content/posts/ctf/2023-09-hitcon/2023-09-20-hitcon-2023-the-blade.md

 In case you'd like to have a stab at dissecting the assembly, the full (unblemished) shellcode is in the box below.
 Try to figure out what `r12`, `r13`, and `r14` are!

 {% alert "fact" %}
-- If you're stuck, try using GDB on our shellcode program (main.c) with [watchpoints](/posts/gdb-cheatsheet/#watchpoints).
+- If you're stuck, try using GDB on our shellcode program (main.c from [Running the Server](#running-the-server)) with [watchpoints](/posts/gdb-cheatsheet/#watchpoints).
+  - **Important**: the shellcode we saw when [starting the server](#running-the-server) is different from the shellcode we're reversing here!
+The former acts as a client, receiving commands and executing them.
+The latter is a flag-checker payload that is sent to the client over the network.
 - Here's a useful list of Linux x86-64 syscalls: [filippo.io: Linux Syscall Table](https://filippo.io/linux-syscall-table/).
 {% endalert %}